 In current VTM-3.0, the combination of CPR mode and intra-inter mode is not checked in encoder side.
 And it is disallowed at decoder side by a bitstream conformance check [1].

 When CPR mode is used and is the only reference picture for decoding current slice, the luma and chroma may have different partitions.
-In the proposed implementation, when dual tree is used, MHIntra_flag is not signaled but inferred to be 0.
+In the proposed implementation, when dual tree is used, MHIntra is not checked to combine with CPR merge in the encoder side, thus MHIntra_flag is always 0.
 Otherwise, the combination of CPR merge candidate and intra mode is evaluated in the encoder side.
 At the meantime, the decoder check for disallowing this combination is removed.